|Questions About Finances (that we've been asked)|

 Designated Giving Policy:

-Spending of funds is confined to NCEM Governing Board approved programs and projects.
-Each contribution designated towards a Board approved program or project will be used as designated with the understanding that when the need for such a program or project has been met, or the Board has determined it cannot be completed, the remaining contributions designated for such program or project will be used where needed most.
+Spending of funds is confined to NCEM Board/Officers approved programs and projects.
+Each contribution designated towards a Board/Officers approved program or project will be used as designated with the understanding that when the need for such a program or project has been met, or the Board/Officers have determined it cannot be completed, the remaining contributions designated for such program or project will be used where needed most.